- Total employment is more than 660,000 in the Richmond metro area, including more than 18,000 working in computer occupations.

 - Regionally, colleges produce more than 1,400 computer and IT graduates each year.

-- The Virginia Commonwealth University School of Engineering offers undergraduate and graduate degrees in biomedical, chemical and life science, electrical and computer, mechanical, and nuclear engineering and in computer science.
+- The Virginia Commonwealth University School of Engineering offers undergraduate and graduate degrees in biomedical, chemical and life science; electrical, computer, mechanical, and nuclear engineering; and in computer science.

 - The Community College Workforce Alliance offers customer service training through the Customer Service Academy.

 - Greater Richmond offers the cultural and recreational opportunities of a large city with minimal traffic congestion and an average 25-minute commute.